inventivo/static-menus-inventivo/readme.md

 # Static menus for WordPress | inventivo

 This plugin saves every WordPress menu as a static HTML file in the folder /static in your server root directory.
-Whenever you save a menu the HTML files a recreated.
+Whenever you save a menu the HTML files are recreated.
 Including the menus as static files saves time for rendering the menus which results in faster page loading times.

 **This is an example for including the files in your WordPress Theme:**